Martturi/CV_master/README.md

 #### Run the following commands:

-    npm install
+    npm run install_all
-    npm run watch //This runs a watch which automatically restarts the server.
+    npm run watch //This runs a both the react app and the server, and restarts them on changes.